 Why bother with more when everything is so fresh and in season, right?
 (Not to mention the cleanup is minimal, which is a rather nice bonus.)

-Perhaps that’s why I’ve become such a big fan of chermoula lately.
-The Moroccan seasoning is normally paired with lamb or seafood, but it’s just lovely with chicken – especially the thighs, which are more flavourful and juicier than the breast, and conveniently cheaper too.
+Personally, I find it's absolutely lovely with chicken - especially the thighs, which are more flavourful and juicier than the breast, and conveniently cheaper too.

 And yes, I do serve these with fresh veggies that have been tossed on the grill, and perhaps a fresh salad thrown together from the garden patch.
 Did you really expect anything else?